tkepassport39/youtubeSpotifyPY/README.md

-# Automate Youtube playlist import to Spotify
+# Automate Youtube Spotify playlist sync

 *Note: This code was made for personal use and to help others as a *